VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 We will need that model in the subsequent runs! -->

-{{< details title="Bonus task" closed="True" >}}
+{{< details title="Bonus task" closed="true" >}}

 **Bonus task!:**
 The above example was coded to terminate after finding the model that fits within the observations.
-As you may susspect, this model is not necessarily the only one, nor the best one to fit the observations.
+As you may suspect, this model is not necessarily the only one, nor the best one to fit the observations.
 If you finished your assignments early, try to find the best model by applying some kind of a statistics, like $\chi^2$.
 You will need to define the `chi2` function outside of the `run_binary_extras.f90` main body, and call it before and after MESA calculates another step.
 You can find the places in `run_binary_extras.f90` that need some extra attention marked with a `! part of the bonus excercise` note.  **Good luck!**

 #### Hint